janwirth/web-worker-promise/worker-rpc/README.md

 Typed, promise-based APIs for web workers.

-For a working example, check out /worker-rpc-example
+For a working example, check out `/example` in the monorepo root.

 ## Usage